MokhaLeee/fe8_hacks_sundries/wizardry/ClassChgExpansion/readme.md

     A table for promotion with higher degrees of freedom.
 A unit can promote to `ClassChgExpaMod::jid_promo` if:

-    - The configed class index matched (`ClassChgExpaMod::jid_old`)
+    - The configed class index is matched
-    - The configed character index is matched (`ClassChgExpaMod::pid`)
+    - The configed character index is matched
-    - The configed item is used for promotion.(`ClassChgExpaMod::item`)
+    - The configed item is used for promotion
-    - The configed event flag is set.(`ClassChgExpaMod::item`)
+    - The configed event flag is set

-    You can also config this table by FEBuilder's patch, **./patches/PATCH_ClassChgExpandModulearList.txt**
+    You can config this table by FEBuilder's patch, **./patches/PATCH_ClassChgExpandModulearList.txt**

 ### Trainees
-As for auto-promotion for trainee class, the is also a reworked table for configuration. `gpTraineesRe`, with two element `jid` and `level`.
+As for auto-promotion for trainee class, there is also a reworked table for configuration. `gpTraineesRe`, with two element `jid` and `level`.

     You can also config this table by FEBuilder's patch, **./patches/PATCH_ClassChgExpandTrainee.txt**